-Level three restrictions for Auckland are being ‘eased’ in three steps.
+Call it level three step one, call it level 2.75, but level three restrictions for Auckland are being ‘eased’ in three stages.
 Here’s what changes.

 Tonight New Zealand’s most populous region sees the loosening of a handful of restrictions as part of a staged plan or “road map” to exit level three lockdown, despite ongoing mystery cases of Covid in the community.

 “Elimination was important because we didn’t have vaccines.
 Now we do, so we can begin to change the way we do things,” said the prime minister, Jacinda Ardern, on announcing the shift.

 “We need to continue to contain and control the virus as much as possible while we make our transition from a place where we only use heavy restrictions, to a place where we use vaccines and everyday public health measures … This is a change in approach we were always going to make over time.
 This Delta outbreak has accelerated that transition.

 It remains level three, but restrictions ease at the first stop on a three-step road map.
 No one is calling it level 2.75.

 It says level 2.75 right there in the intro and the picture.